 1. Free Stock Illustration Websites

 Vector Characters has a great selection of brilliantly illustrated cartoon-style characters (and icons, emojis, graphics) that are available as absolutely free downloads without any attribution whatsoever.
 You can choose a character or a bundle of characters from the navigation bar categories and simply click to download.
 These are especially useful if you want to create a consistent style or branding style.
-The downloads come in Ai, PDF, and PNG vector formats so you’ve got plenty of flexibility.
+The downloads come in vector file formats like Ai and PDF, as well as in transparent PNG files so you’ve got plenty of flexibility.
 All the vector characters are completely scalable without any loss of quality.
 Once you’ve got the hang of it, and if you like the style it is possible to order custom characters directly from the same site.

 - free illustrations without attribution for all uses